mconlon17/vivo-add-sponsors/README.md

 * U -- University
 * C -- Company
 * F -- Foundation
+* L -- Clinical Organization
+* N -- Funding Organization.
+Added to all sponsors
+* A -- Association

 So for example, the NIH might be typed GRI.  add_sponsor would type the NIH as organization, funding agency, government agency, institute and research organization.